Demystifying 3D Printer Specifications

 I don’t want you to walk away thinking everyone in our industry is misleading you.

-Truth is, the 3D printing industry as a whole lacks a set of standard specifications that adequately describes what you can expect from a 3D printer.
+The truth is, the 3D printing industry as a whole lacks a set of standard specifications that adequately describes what you can expect from a 3D printer.
 Even with established technology, specifications don’t tell the whole story.
 I’ve seen speed tests where a higher spec Windows computer is slower than a Mac with lesser specs.

-Output truly is dependent on hardware, operating system, application, and several other factors.
+Output is truly dependent on hardware, operating system, application, and several other factors.